Krizsi96/knowhow/Embedded Rust Setup Explained.md

 ## Dependency Management

-The Rust programming language comes with its own [[Rust#dependency management]] tool.
+The Rust programming language comes with its own [[Rust Lexicon#dependency management]] tool.

 Let's see an example.
 Our code has to be properly located in our microcontroller's memory map, luckily there is a crate that addresses this issue called `cortex-m-rt`.
 This include a linker script that'll work with any arm cortex M based microcontroller.
 It will take care of the following: